 Beef Broth: Roasted bones and veggies seasoned with salt & pepper.
 Then you take them out of the 400 oven, put in small stock pot, add water and cook for hours.

 Good quality beef broth

 Fresh Pomegranate juice

 cooked Pomegranate seeds

 Salt & Pepper

 Good Balsamic Vinegar

 Red Currant Jam

 Lingonberry preserve (optional)

 to get out as much juice as possible.
 Squeeze with back of a wooden spoon and then turn them over into a small pot, add a pinch of salt and a tablespoon on sugar.
 Cook a few minutes until more juices come out.
 Strain the liquid and keep the seeds and juice separate.
 Set a side.

 Warm up broth and reduce, add Pomegranate juice, about 1 cup of the red seeds and S&P, Bay Leaf, splash of Balsamic Vinegar, Lingonberry jam or Currant Jelly.
 Cook til you like consistency.
-Use or freeze for later.

 PS.
 I took took 2 Cornish Game hens, sprinkled them with S&P on the inside and seasoned salt on the outside.
 In the cavity I divided a clementine and shoved it in.